 One component is along a horizontal direction without any acceleration (as no force acting in this direction) and the other along the vertical direction with constant acceleration due to the force of gravity. (considering air resistance as nil)

-We will cover here Projectile Motion Derivation to derive a couple of equations like the
+We will cover here Projectile Motion Derivation to derive a couple of equations or formula like:

 1> the projectile path equation